 The reality of a sewing machine can never be imagined without the history of hand sewing and workmanship.
 Clothes is a basic demand for the human being.
 People use clothes to protect themselves from rain, winter, sunlight, and wind.
 Moreover, clothes are also treated as an essential fashion element for human beings.
 Today I will try to deliver the chronological sequence of the invention process of the modern sewing machine.
 Hand sewing is an art form that is over 20,000 years old.
 About 20,000 years ago, people first tried to sew their clothes by hand to cover themselves.
 The first needles wear made from the bones and horns of animals.
 Initially, animal muscle fibers were used as threads.
 Iron needles were invented in the 14th century.
 The first eyed needles appeared in the 15th century.
 Its subsequent history is only progress.

 Today we are watching a bunch of electrically operated sewing machines but it is mentionable that the first invented sewing machine was a hand-operated and handled sewing machine.
 Several inventors attempt to improve the sewing machine mechanism.
 As a resultant later it was converted to leg operated non-electrically sewing machine.
 But the changing process of sewing machine invention is not so easy.
-The first functional sewing machine was invented by the French tailor, Barthelemy Thimonnier, in 1830.
+In 1830, A French tailor named Mr. Barthelemy Thimonnier had introduced the first functional sewing machine.
+He first delivered a prior idea to built a sewing machine for sewing purposes.
 Thimonnier’s machine used only one thread and a hooked needle that made the same chain stitch used with embroidery.
-But regret to say the inventor was killed by an excited group of French tailors who burned down his garment factory because they feared unemployment as a result of his sewing machine invention.
+But regret to say this inventor was killed by an agitated group member of French tailors.
+They burned down his garment factory.
+This excited group members became frightened of unemployment due to a new sewing machine invention.
+Thus, Thimonnier’s sewing machine improvement process had stopped.

 A little bit improved design of the sewing machine was made in 1890.
 The work was done by Thomas Saint, a British citizen.
 The patent application for this machine referred to a machine ‘hand-operated and handled for sewing leather and canvas’.
 About 40 years after Thomas Saint’s design, the first functional sewing machine came to earth.
 The machine was made by a French tailor named Barthelemy Thimonnier.
 In 1844, John Fisher, an Englishman, associated the parts used in this sewing machine.
 He also applied for a patent for the design of his sewing machine, but Fisher failed to obtain a patent for his design because of difficulty in the patent office.